OpenElements/BenchScape/README.md

 manual intervention.

 #### Prerequisites
-- Java Development Kit (JDK) installed
+- Java 17 installed
-- Node.js and npm installed
+- Maven

 #### Usage
 1. Navigate to the root directory of the Benchscape project in your terminal.